emmanuelfonseca/wideband_portrait/README.md

 Wideband Portrait Algorithms
 ============================

-This is a working directory for the development of algorithms that generate a two-dimensional profile "portrait" across pulse phase and observing frequency.
+This is a working directory for the development of Python algorithms that generate a two-dimensional profile "portrait" across pulse phase and observing frequency.
 See Demorest et al. (2013) and Pennucci, Demorest and Ransom (2014) for early examples of such software.

-Current available algorithms use:
+There are several different types of signal-smoothing techniques
+available:

  - wavelet thresholding
+ - principal component analysis
+ - total-variation denoising

 ... and more to come!